 Staff Permits are issued to regularly employed college staff and must be replaced before each October.
 Applications for staff permits are made available in the mail rooms of both campuses during July, August, and September.
 To obtain a staff permit at other times, contact your department head or department secretary for an application, or contact the Police Department at (415) 485-9455.
 Student hourly employees are not eligible for staff permits.

 Kentfield Campus Parking Lot 13 is designated as free parking.
 Lot 13 is by the Physical Education Building, past Lot 12.
 You may park there without a parking permit.
 This lot is not paved and contains loose gravel.
 There are no lights at night.
 You must park facing the logs or boulders in the lot.
 Vehicles not parked facing a log or boulder will be cited.
 There is no parking between 5 p.m. and 7 a.m.

 Motorcycles displaying proper license plate registration do not need a parking permit, provided they park ONLY in motorcycle parking areas.
 These areas are clearly marked and posted.
 They are located in Kentfield Campus Lots 1, 5, 7, and 12; and in Indian Valley Campus Lots 3, and 5.
 A motorcycle found in a vehicle space without a permit will be cited.
 A motorcycle found outside of a marked space will be cited.

 Visitor Parking for Official Business

-If you are an official visitor to College of Marin, with an appointment, you may be eligible for a temporary one day parking permit.
+If you are an official visitor to the College of Marin, with an appointment, you may be eligible for a temporary one-day parking permit.
 Contact the person you are meeting with, or their department secretary to see if you are eligible for this permit.
 You will be given the permit, which must be displayed on your vehicle during your meeting.

 All Other Visitors

-Indian Valley Campus lots 1 and 2 have 3 one hour spaces.
-There is also a 10 minute child care drop off in lot 5.
-No permit is necessary in these spaces.
+Indian Valley Campus lots 1 and 2 have 3 one-hour spaces.
+There is also a 10-minute child care drop-off in lot 5.
+No permit is necessary for these spaces.